 Then there are “zero drop” shoes.

-They’re called this because there is zero difference in height between the heel and the front of these shoes.
+They’re called this because there is zero difference in height between the heel and the front of these shoes (also known as your "heel-toe drop").
 Your foot doesn’t “drop” like it normally would with traditional running shoes where the heel tends to be a bit higher than the toe.

 Zero drop shoes exist on the other side of the spectrum from minimalist shoes.
 They offer almost no cushioning whatsoever – nothing but the bare minimum of fabric between your foot and the ground.